tdurgasaranya/tdurgasaranya/STA631_Portfolio.md

 - To find the coefficiency of two variable determining the strength of linearity
 - To find the error rate and prediction

+***My statistics portfolio reflects my proficiency in regression concepts and applications, showcasing my ability to handle data analysis tasks and draw valuable conclusions, my ability to handle diverse data analysis tasks using statistical models***

 I've consistently engaged and demonstrated my ability to apply the knowledge and concepts learnt from the class and the textbook.

 I have been actively engaging in the Teams, online class discussions and trying to contribute to class activities (Breakout rooms), solidifying my understanding and enhancing my learning experience.